bigcompany/resources/stdout/README.md

 # stdout

-outputs all events as new-line delimited JSON fragments
+outputs all events as new-line delimited JSON fragments to STDOUT

 ## API